mandeepnh5/Infloso-assignment/README.md

       * On successful signup, redirect to the login screen using React Router.
       * Simulated welcome email notification (no actual email sending).

+## Home Screen Page

+  * A basic home page like Spotify implemented.

 ## Scripts

   * **Backend (Connectverse):** `npm run dev` (in the backend folder)